 Using this platform you can ask questions across disciplines and borders, that have the same set of interests and specializations.

 Researchgate lets you populate your publications list automatically or add manually.

-Using social media for academic research, you can enhance your research visibility and its impact.
-In order to promote research in universities these platforms play a pivotal role.
+By using social media for academic research, you can enhance your research visibility and its impact.
+In order to promote research in universities, these platforms play a pivotal role.

 Researcher profiles ensure that all of your research and publications are properly credited.

 In my earlier post, I wrote on the best emerging digital tools for academic research every researcher needs to know ( awareness of academic social networking sites for researchers).

 It is worth mentioning that Scopus Author ID, Researcher ID, Google Scholar profile provide citation counts and author metrics as well, whereas ORCID does not.

 In this blog post, I listed 7 useful researcher profiling tools for academic researchers.

 Hopefully, this post was useful to you!
 What other researcher profiling tools have you used for enhancing your research visibility and impact?